dna-engine/dna-engine/README.md

 An Uncomplicated User Interface Library
 ---------------------------------------------------

-DNAjs is an easy-to-use UI library for jQuery enabling developers to rapidly build maintainable applications.
+DNAjs is an easy-to-use UI library for jQuery enabling developers to rapidly build maintainable web applications.

 Current release: **v0.3.4**